Insurance and Disability Benefits: California

 - California's State Disability Insurance (SDI) program provides up to 52 weeks of partial wage replacement for employees who are unable to work due to a nonwork injury or illness, including pregnancy-related conditions.
 See Temporary Disability Insurance.

-- The SDI program also includes a Family Temporary Disability Insurance (FTDI) program, which provides up to six weeks of paid family leave (PFL) benefits for employees to care for a seriously ill family member or to bond with a newborn baby, newly adopted child or newly placed foster child.
-See Paid Family Leave.
+- The SDI program also includes a Family Temporary Disability Insurance (FTDI) program, which provides up to six weeks of paid family leave (PFL) insurance benefits for employees to care for a seriously ill family member or to bond with a newborn baby, newly adopted child or newly placed foster child.
+See Paid Family Leave Insurance.